PhoenixZuko/AI-Powered-Video-Watermarking-System/README.md

  I am looking to collaborate with AI training specialists to enhance Zodiac's capabilities, aiming for an industry-standard tool for digital content protection.

+Recent Updates

+Successfully implemented CDU for improved processing speed.

+Added multiple profiles to allow for deeper or more subtle watermarking presets.

+The program now runs without errors.

+Currently configuring different profile settings to work effectively in various filming conditions, such as:

+Close-up shots with focus on the person.

+Wider frames capturing broader scenes.

+Achieved an optimal ONNX inference setting for a balanced frame that is neither too close nor too wide.

+These implementations have significantly enhanced my understanding of how AI operates within this system.